Efficient Systematic Reviews: Literature Filtering with Transformers & Transfer Learning: Abstract

 \section{Abstract}

-Identifying critical research within the growing body of academic work is an essential element of quality research.
-Systematic review processes, used in evidence-based medicine, formalise this as a procedure that must be followed in a research program.
+Identifying critical research within the growing body of academic work is an intrinsic aspect of conducting quality research.
+Systematic review processes used in evidence-based medicine formalise this as a procedure that must be followed in a research program.
 However, it comes with an increasing burden in terms of the time required to identify the important articles of research for a given topic.
 In this work, we develop a method for building a general-purpose filtering system that matches a research question, posed as a natural language description of the required content, against a candidate set of articles obtained via the application of broad search terms.
-Our results demonstrate that transformer models, pre-trained on biomedical literature then fine tuned for the specific task, offer a promising solution to this problem.
+Our results demonstrate that transformer models, pre-trained on biomedical literature, and then fine tuned for the specific task, offer a promising solution to this problem.
 The model can remove large volumes of irrelevant articles for most research questions.
+Furthermore, analysis of the specific research questions in our training data suggest natural avenues for further improvement.

 \keywords{Systematic Review, Literature Screening, Machine Learning, BERT, Transfer Learning, Natural Language Processing}